chriswongwk/citrixahv/installxd/installxd.rst

 Takeaways
 +++++++++

+- Prism provides the ability to customize guests through standard VM creation workflow with support for injecting Sysprep and Cloud-Init scripts.

 - The Nutanix MCS Plugin provides an integrated and fully supported experience for adding AHV clusters in Citrix Studio.